sej03/OS-Assignment2-/README.md

 Assignment 2 (Total points: 75)
 Due date: October 28, 2019; Time: 23:59 Hrs.

-Differences Between Processes and Threads (points:
+Differences Between Processes and Threads (points:30)
-30

 QUESTION 1
 As you know by now when fork() results in complete duplication of all process memories, while pthread create() results only in partial.
 Your exercise is to write a program where a global variable is initialized to a value of say 10.
 At some point, the program fork()s and creates a child process.
 The parent process increments the global variable linearly upto 100 (i.e. 11, 12, 13....,100).
 The child process does the opposite, i.e. decrements linearly upto -90.
 Both the parent and child processes should print the value of the variable.